Gavan J. Fitzsimons

 Gavan J. Fitzsimons is the R. David Thomas professor of marketing and psychology at Duke University’s Fuqua School of Business.
 His research focuses on understanding the ways in which consumers may be influenced without their conscious knowledge or awareness by marketers and marketing researchers, often without any intent on the part of the marketer.
 His work has been published in numerous academic journals such as the Journal of Consumer Research, Journal of Marketing Research, Marketing Science, Management Science, Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, and Psychological Science.
 His ideas have also been featured in many popular press outlets such as NPR, CNN, MSNBC, the New York Times, Wall Street Journal, Psychology Today, Oprah Magazine and Time Magazine, amongst many others.

-Chartrand, TL, Fitzsimons, G, and Ferraro, R. "The effects of incidental brand exposure on consumption."
-Handbook on Brand and Experience Management.
-Ed.
-BH Schmitt and DL Rogers.
-Cheltenham, UK: Edward Elgar Press, 2009.
-163-173.
+Chartrand, T. L., et al. “The effects of incidental brand exposure on consumption.”
+Handbook on Brand and Experience Management, edited by B. H. Schmitt and D. L. Rogers, Edward Elgar Press, 2009, pp. 163–73.

-Fitzsimons, GJ, and Machin, JE.
-"Marketing by Mistake: The Unintended Consequences of Consumer Research."
-Applying Social Cognition to Consumer-Focused Strategy.
-Ed.
-FR Kardes, PM Herr, and J Nantel.
-Mahwah, NJ: Lawrence Erlbaum Associates.
-81-95.
+Fitzsimons, G. J., and J. E. Machin.
+“Marketing by Mistake: The Unintended Consequences of Consumer Research.”
+Applying Social Cognition to Consumer-Focused Strategy, edited by F. R. Kardes et al., Lawrence Erlbaum Associates, pp. 81–95.